Civil Wars

 • David E. Cunningham, “Veto Players and Civil War Duration,” American Journal of Political Science 50, no. 4 (2006): 875–892.

-• Chapter 1 in Jonah Schulhofer-Wohl, Quagmire in Civil War (Cambridge University Press, 2020).
+• Jonah Schulhofer-Wohl, Quagmire in Civil War (Cambridge University Press, 2020).

 Required